chainhackers/Anti-Cheat-Tezos/README.md

 The game can progress as fast as game clients can exchange signed messages between themselves and process those.
 With message size under 1KB and today's internet that's pretty fast.
 Can you make a truly decentralized Dota-2 with that?
 Who knows, [check out the game](https://tezos.gamejutsu.app/) ChainHackers made for you to try during Block Born & Balthazar Hackathon - pure old-fashioned game experience with almost no extra clicks!

-### Product Backlog For Reaching 'Completion':
+### Product Backlog For Reaching Completion:
-* Guideline for making contracts and front-end for developers
-* Examples of classic random games like Rock Paper Scissors
+* Guidelines coding new game rules contracts
+* 3 or more classic game examples, aiming at
+  * Checkers
+  * Rock-Paper-Scissors
+  * Go
+* Front-end code guidelines and examples
+* A lightweight front-end library covering game move packing/unpacking